-We did a fall leaf art project after school yesterday.
+We did an Autumn tree art project after school yesterday.

 I’ve been trying to get back into having simple art projects set up for when Maia gets home.
-This one isn’t on the cheat sheet of activities, but rather incorporates a few different art materials and techniques ::
+This one isn’t on the cheat sheet of activities, but rather incorporates a few different art materials and techniques such as masking tape art, simple printmaking, and collage for kids.

 Daphne really got into this project (I pre-cut the tape for her).